Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Quaternionic Case

 By naturality of the associator, the middle square commutes.
-The top and bottom quadrangles commute by the definition of $\alpha_2$.
+The top and bottom quadrangles commute by the definition of $\alpha_2(a,b)$ and our choices of $[a,m]$ and $[m,b]$.
 The quadrangles on the left and right commute by our choice of basis vectors $[a,m]$ and $[m,b]$.
 It follows that the outer rectangle commutes.

 Since $h\in\mathbb H$ was arbitrary, $\alpha_2(a,b)$ must lie in the center of $\mathbb H$, which is $\mathbb R$.
 Since $a,b\in A$ were arbitrary, all values of $\alpha_2$ must be real numbers.

 \end{proof}